Nasser Hospital siege

 During the Gaza war, the Nasser Hospital faced multiple attacks, including a siege and raid in January and February 2024.
 The hospital siege by Israeli forces created severe shortages of food, anesthesia, and painkillers.
 Reports emerged of Israeli snipers targeting individuals outside the hospital.
 Despite international calls for restraint, the Israel Defense Forces (IDF) ordered the evacuation of displaced people inside the hospital on 13 February 2024.
 On 15 February, Israeli soldiers raided the hospital.
 The hospital had completely ceased functioning by March 2024.
-However, in 2025 the hospital has resumed medical services.
+However, in 2025, the hospital resumed medical services.

 Background

 The Nasser Hospital was attacked multiple times during the Israel-Hamas War prior to the start of the siege.
 An Israeli shooting at the maternity ward of the hospital on 17 December 2023 killed a girl and wounded three others.
 The girl was a 13-year-old amputee, Donia Abu Mohsen, who had survived a previous Israeli airstrike that had killed her entire family.
 In late-December 2023, Richard Peeperkorn, a World Health Organization representative, stated 4,000 displaced internally displaced people were at risk as the Israeli military pursued operations at the hospital.
 NBC News had been following a doctor in the hospital since December 2023 and documenting his work with the patients.
 By the end of January 2024, there were only five physicians left in the hospital, with the others having fled or been killed.
 A doctor at the hospital told reporters that the hospital was filled with patients and the staff were overworked, stating "We cannot make rounds on patients.
 We cannot move between beds."

 According to the IDF's chief spokesperson Rear Admiral Daniel Hagari, the determination to raid the facility was based on interrogations of militants who had been arrested or surrendered in the area, and freed hostages.
 The information reportedly led the IDF to believe that Israeli hostages had been previously held in the facility.
-During a CNN interview in mid-January, a released hostage Aloni Cunio had raised allegations that she, her children and dozens of other hostages were held in the hospital.
+During a CNN interview in mid-January, a released hostage, Sharon Aloni Cunio, had raised allegations that she, her children and dozens of other hostages were held in the hospital.
 However, CNN had been unable to independently verify this and Hamas quickly issued a denial.
+Also former hostage Ilana Gritzewsky testified before the United Nations Security Council that she and other hostages were kept captive inside Nasser Hospital.

 On 14 February, the IDF stated that Nasser was being used to hold Israeli hostages.